 SMEs can contact us by emailing our SME mailbox.

 Duns numbers provide us with valuable information about which suppliers are bidding for our contracts.
 We encourage suppliers who are interested in bidding to register with Duns numbers.

 Government policy is to pay all correctly submitted invoices within 10 days of receipt from the day of physical or electronic arrival at the nominated address.

 EU and UK compliance

-The department is subject to the EU Treaty, EU Procurement Directive (EU rules) and UK laws that govern how it may purchase goods, services and works more than a specified value.
+We are subject to the EU Treaty, EU Procurement Directive (EU rules) and UK laws that govern how we may purchase goods, services and works more than a specified value.

-Where the estimated value is expected to exceed the relevant EU threshold, requirements have to be advertised on the Tenders Electronic Daily (TED) website), part of the Official Journal of the European Union.
+Where we expect the estimated value to exceed the relevant EU threshold, requirements have to be advertised on the Tenders Electronic Daily (TED) website), part of the Official Journal of the European Union.
 The current levels are: